boardcon/EM3566/docs/source/software.rst

 5.15 IR
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Connect IR receiver to the IR connector then power on.
+Connect IR receiver to the connector then power on.
 Execute follow command to test.

 .. code-block::
    cat /dev/input/event0